effesessa/credentials-jenkins-decryptor/README.md

   - **Delete** credentials (with a confirmation step).
   - **Download** `File` credentials by right-clicking and choosing where to save.
 - **Server Configuration**:
   - Configure your Jenkins server URL, username and API token.
-Server URL, username and theme are saved to a local `.ini` file:
+Server URL, username, theme and language are saved to a local `.ini` file:
     - On **Windows**: `C:\Users\<YourUsername>\AppData\Roaming\jenkins-decryptor\config.ini`
     - On **macOS/Linux**: `~/.config/jenkins-decryptor/config.ini`
 - **Secure token storage**: